Blonde on Blonde

 The Good: There are some excellent lessons in this film.
 Stop worrying about what other people think and just enjoy yourself is the best one.
-The film itself takes the high road more often than not and while Kudrow and Sorvino’s characters are hardly earth-shaking representations that will change your view of life they are pleasant enough to spend an hour or two with.
+The film itself takes the high road more often than not and while Kudrow and Sorvino’s characters are hardly earth-shaking representations that will change your view of life, they are pleasant enough to spend an hour or two with.

 The movie also gets bonus points for having a High School prom that looks like a High School prom.
 I don’t know why this is such a pet peeve of mine, but it is.

 The Bad: Romy and Michele’s High School Reunion is a comedy.
 It is more of a fun comedy than a funny comedy.
-There are some chuckles here and there, and the characters are well drawn, but the actual laugh quotient was for me at least a little on the light side.
+There are some chuckles here and there, and the characters are well drawn, but the actual laugh quotient was, for me, at least a little on the light side.

 See kids filmmakers were beating that dead horse that was 80’s nostalgia all the way back in 1997.
-I think a viewing today of Romy and Michele’s High School Reunion suffers a smidge from the sheer volume of Strangers Things and Ready Player Ones we have nowadays celebrating that decade.
+I think a viewing today of Romy and Michele’s High School Reunion suffers a smidge from the sheer volume of Stranger Things and Ready Player Ones we have nowadays celebrating that decade.

 The Ugly: You know what dawned on me while watching this.
 High School reunions are dead.
 They are a vestigial tradition in this internet age.
 You don’t have to wait ten years to see if the head cheerleader got fat, just stalk her on Facebook.
 Did the class loser end up doing prison time or your secret crush get married?
 That is also a quick search away.